Can you clean a floor with just water?

 - Water in the solution tank

 - Swab test area after cleaning

-As you will see in the video, the ATP test result before cleaning with the i-mop was 155.
-After cleaning with the i-mop and just water in the tank the ATP test result was 54, placing the floor cleanliness well under the typically acceptable ATP test level of 100 relevant to this test scenario.
+As you'll see in the video, the ATP test result before cleaning was 155.
+After cleaning with the i-mop and just water it was 54, which is well under the typically acceptable maximum score of 100.

 So yes – you can actually clean a floor with the i-mop floor scrubber and just water!